IDCoin/IDCoin/README.md

 We contemplate an OpenID based provider service that would allow sites to embed universal "like/dislike" buttons within their content that would permit people easy/authenticated access to spend coins on validating content.

 Feedback comments could be stored in local "wallets" or in a P2P environment with designated trust third-parties (simple replication) -- the content author could elect to amend or delete their content as they see fit -- the main chain could use a UUID as the reference to ask the network to fetch the content from an authoritative source.

+IDCOINS AS AN ANTI-SPAM PLUGIN

+Given the proposed generic namespace, IDCoins could be used as a SENDMAIL plugin to determine IP address reputation

+IDCOINS AS LICENSE PLATE REPUTATION

+A generic reputation namespace could be used to provide feedback for drivers or people who park like jerks ;-)

+Imagine an ap that you could snap a picture, OCR the license plate number and then vote to feedback that identity.